r-papso/data-structures/README.md

 ### [ExtendibleHashing](./Structures/Hashing/ExtendibleHashing.cs)

 Implementation of [Extendible hashing](https://en.wikipedia.org/wiki/Extendible_hashing).
 This structures is located at the disk instead of computer memory.
-Objects stored in this structure must implement [ISerializable](./Structures/Interface/ISerializable.cs) interface.
+Objects stored in this structure must implement [ISerializable](./Structures/Interface/ISerializable.cs) interface and have parameterless public constructor.
 Purpose of this structure is to minimize number of file accesses during Search, Insert and Delete operations.
 File accesses during all these operations are constant.

 ## StructureTests